William Troy (educator)

 William Troy (July 11, 1903 – May 26, 1961) was an American writer and teacher.
 He was married to poet and teacher Léonie Adams.

-He won the U.S. National Book Award in category Arts and Letters for his Selected Essays (1967).
+He won the U.S. National Book Award in Arts and Letters for his Selected Essays (1967).

 Life and career

 Troy was born in Chicago and grew up in suburban Oak Park.
 He attended Loyola Academy (in Wilmette) for high school.
 He sold his first review to a newspaper while still in high school.
 Later, he attended Yale University.